ppy/osu-wiki/wiki/Help_Centre/Bot_Account/en.md

 ## Bot Account Creation

-If your request is approved, you will receive a reply allowing you to create a new account for the bot. **Do not submit any plays on the account** and email us back with the account's username and link.
-We will tell you when you can migrate your bot to the account.
+If your request is approved, we will create the account for you and give you follow-up instructions.

 **The bot account must never have any plays submitted on it.** If we catch a bot account being played on, it will be immediately terminated.